Comprehensive Guide Course

 Practical Course Information

-When you have booked
+Once you have booked

 Once you have booked a spot on the Comprehensive Guide Course, you will receive a confirmation email, followed by a Practical Information email, with specific pre-course information.
 This will include the exact meeting times, location details, how to get there, what to bring (gear list) and what to expect.
 Please note that this information is provided after booking.